beekeeper-studio/beekeeper-studio/README.md

 Download the latest release from the [releases page](https://github.com/beekeeper-studio/beekeeper-studio/releases), or from [our website](https://beekeeperstudio.io)

-## Contributing

-Please feel free to file issues, open pull requests, or comment on existing issues with feedback.

-Building an inclusive and welcoming community is important to us, so please follow our code of conduct as you engage with the project.

-## Big Thanks

-Beekeeper Studio wouldn't exist without [Sqlectron-core](https://github.com/sqlectron/sqlectron-core), the core database libraries from the (now unmaintained) Sqlectron project.
-Beekeeper Studio started as an experimental fork of that repository.
-A big thanks to @maxcnunes and the rest of the Sqlectron community.

 ## Contributing to Beekeeper Studio

+We love *any* community engagement.
+Even if you're complaining becuase you don't like something about the app!

+Because building an inclusive and welcoming community is important to us, please follow our code of conduct as you engage with the project.

 ### Starting the Dev version of Beekeeper Studio